mgimond/Colby-summer-git-workshop-2021/README.md

-# Intro to Git and Github
+# Intro to Git and GitHub

 ## Installing Git